 GISMAN team is fully dedicated to Aids to Navigation activity, with in-house Design Department, Sales Department, Project Management, Technical Department and Customer Assistance on site.

-The IALA was established in 1957, with the aim of improving the quality of marine beaconing and matching with users requirements regarding aids to navigation.
+The IALA was established in 1957, with the aim of improving the quality of marine beaconing and matching with users requirements regarding Aids to Navigation.

 The association has now 250 members (national authorities, industrial and associate members).

-GISMAN is an active IALA member since 1966, when the association opened its membership to industrial partners to improve academic and technical developments for Marine Aids to Navigation.
+GISMAN is an active IALA member since 1966, when the association opened its membership to industrial partners so to improve academic and technical developments for Marine Aids to Navigation.